 – a brightly coloured felt tip pen

 – paper scissors

-Draw around the pattern with the felt tip pen (If you are tracing out multiple copies in different sizes you could always use a different coloured pen for each size.)
+Draw around your size on the pattern with the felt tip pen.
+(If you are tracing out multiple copies in different sizes you could always use a different coloured pen for each size.)

 You can use the pattern master/ruler to help you or you can just draw it freehand.

 Don’t forget to draw around the markings on the inside of the pattern cutting lines – you don’t want to miss a notch or dart!
 And make sure to include the grainline as well.

 Time to trace the pattern onto the tracing paper!
 Again, you can either use the pattern master/ruler or draw it out freehand.
 If you are tracing out different sizes make sure you follow the correct coloured pen for each section you trace!

 Once you’re happy all the marking have been traced you can then go ahead and cut out your pattern.

 And last but not least, it’s always a good idea to write on there the name of the pattern, the pattern piece, the size and how many pieces to cut.
 You don’t want to confuse yourself later.
 (We’ve been there!)

 Ta-da!
 You now have a duplicate copy of the pattern ready for use!
 Time to grab your fabric and get sewing!